-Here's what the Mars 2020 rover would do:
+Here's what the Mars 2020 Perseverance rover will pursue:

 Mars 2020 Science Objective A: